k0rdent/docs/docs/admin-kof.md

             secrets:
               - external-dns-aws-credentials
     ```
-    This enables Sveltos to auto-distribute DNS secret to regional clusters.

-5. Two secrets are auto-created by default:
+5. Two secrets are auto-created by default when you install `kof-mothership`:
     * `storage-vmuser-credentials` is a secret used by VictoriaMetrics.
         You don't need to use it directly.
         It is auto-distributed to other clusters by the Sveltos `ClusterProfile` [here](https://github.com/k0rdent/kof/blob/121b61f5f6de6ddfdf3525b98f3ad4cb8ce57eaa/charts/kof-mothership/values.yaml#L25-L31).